-If any question arises between an Inspector and an occupier as to the age of any child who is employed or is permitted to work by him in an establishment, the question shall, in the absence of a certificate as to the age of such child granted by the prescribed medical authority, be referred by the Inspector for decision to the prescribed medical authority.
+If any question arises between an Inspector and an occupier as to the age of any adolescent who is employed or is permitted to work by him in an establishment, the question shall, in the absence of a certificate as to the age of such adolescent granted by the prescribed medical authority, be referred by the Inspector for decision to the prescribed medical authority.

 11. Maintenance of register.

-(a) the name and date of birth of every child so employed or permitted to work;
+(a) the name and date of birth of every adolescent so employed or permitted to work;

-(b) hours and periods of work of any such child and the intervals of rest to which he is entitled;
+(b) hours and periods of work of any such adolescent and the intervals of rest to which he is entitled;

-(c) the nature of work of any such child; and
+(c) the nature of work of any such adolescent; and